mmikowski/hi_score/README.md

 #### Environment prequisites
 These are stages that must be successfuly completed in the development environment.
 For example, if we run `bin/xhi dev_commit` but have not run `bin/xhi install`, the `install` stage will be run before the `dev_commit` stage.
 The success or failure of each stage is saved in the state file (`lib/xhi_state.json`) and the next stage is run.
 If the `install` stage succeeds it will not be included in future prerequisite calculations.

 Environment prerequisites may be invalidated.
-For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and this will be attempted again in the next `bin/xhi` invocation that require it as a prerequisite.
+For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and the stage will be attempted again in the next `bin/xhi` invocation that requires it as a prerequisite.

-Explicitly requested stages will run again regardless of their last success statuses.
+Explicitly requested stages will always run regardless of their last success status.
 For example, `bin/xhi dev_lint` may or may not run the `install` stage, but `bin/xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `bin/xhi help-dev_lint` will also run `install` since it is explicitly within the range provided (`help-dev_lint`).
 We can reset the status by removing the `stage_status_map` from the `lib/xhi_state.json` file.

 ### Exit status
 If all the stages of a range are successful an exit status of `0` is provided.
 If any stage fails processing of the range stops and an exit status of `1` is provided.
 In Bash, the return status is available in the `$?` environment variable.
 If we apply minor adjustments to disable terminal interaction `bin/xhi` should be capable of integration to other tool chains.